This article provides instructions on importing records into your Knack app, along with an overview of the import process.

 Similarly, you have the option to match a column in your file with a field in a connecting table.
 Knack will utilize this match to locate a record to establish a connection with.

 When importing data into a connection field, Knack provides you with the flexibility to select the column in your file that corresponds to the connection field.
-You can also choose which field in the connected table matches with that column in your file, and decide what action should be taken if no match is found.

-Importing to a Many-to-Many Connection Field
+Importing into a Many-to-Many Connection Field or a Multiple Choice Field

-• Comma-separated or row-separated
+Comma-separated or row-separated

-• Without a space before or after each comma
+Without a space before or after each comma

-• Contained within a single cell
+Contained within a single cell

 First child,second child,third child